 "I saw London's tube map for the first time in an English textbook.
 Chapter 3: Getting around town.
 When Mark and Jane decided to meet at Hyde Park Corner to go for a picnic, I was fascinated by the complexity of London's underground system.
 I was living in a remote village in the Italian Alps and I was seriously wondering how Londoners could ever possibly remember all the lines and stations.
 It looked like an impossible task to me.
 Over time I appreciated the power of Beck's map: no one is required to learn everything by heart.
 The 'red one' goes from left to right, the 'brown one' goes from top left to bottom right, etc. After a couple of rides, you figure out how the system works and you don't look like a lost tourist anymore.
 Except for the Northern Line: can someone explain it to me?"

 Georg Gartner, president of the International Cartography Association, reminds us that one of the map's principal virtues is its marriage of form and function:

 "A map which is so influential that it is recognized globally as somewhat like a trademark, inspired cartographers as well as graphic designers, is printed on t-shirts as well as on hats, and basically helps millions and millions of passengers to find their way in a mega city like London is somewhat special.

 “Beck’s map foreshortens the city.
 Everything can be seen in a space that can be clearly printed on an A5 sheet of paper.
-In reality, stations on the branches can be several kilometres away from one another.
-Yet the same even spacing distance applies to stations closer to the centre that, on the ground, are only a couple of hundred metres away from each other.
+In reality, stations on the branches can be several kilometers away from one another.
+Yet the same even spacing distance applies to stations closer to the center that, on the ground, are only a couple of hundred meters away from each other.
 It makes London whole, an organic and integrated body politic.
 It reinforces a view of the city as one place.
 Other perspectives might see something far more disjointed.”